mavryk-network/mavryk-protocol/docs/boreas/consensus.rst

 - The *(maximal) staking balance* of a delegate is its full balance (i.e. all the tokens owned by the delegate) plus the balances of all accounts that have delegated to it.
-  It must be at least ``MINIMAL_STAKE`` tez, otherwise the delegate cannot be selected as a validator.
+  It must be at least ``MINIMAL_STAKE`` mav, otherwise the delegate cannot be selected as a validator.
-- The *active stake* of a delegate is the amount of tez with which it participates in consensus.
+- The *active stake* of a delegate is the amount of mav with which it participates in consensus.
 It is at most its staking balance.
 We explain below how it is computed.
 - The *frozen deposit* represents the delegate's skin in the game: in the case that the delegate behaves badly, its frozen deposit is partly slashed (see :ref:`slashing_boreas`).
   The frozen deposits are updated at the end of each cycle.
-It must be at least ``MINIMAL_FROZEN_STAKE`` tez, otherwise the delegate cannot be selected as a validator.
+It must be at least ``MINIMAL_FROZEN_STAKE`` mav, otherwise the delegate cannot be selected as a validator.
 - The *spendable balance* of a delegate is its full balance minus the frozen deposits.